We like growing a lot of squash here at the Frosty Garden. We love the huge variety of squash that are out there.

 You can correct this issue by either increasing pollinators that visit your garden (see our flower tips above) or by hand pollinating your squash as above.

 If You’ve Had Troubles Getting Squash To Pollinate, Try Parthenocarpic Varieties

-Above, we talked squash being monecious plants and requiring pollen to travel from flower to flower.
-This is actually a super fascinating, but complex topic in the squash world.
-We won’t bore you with the details.
+Above, we talked squash being monecious plants and requiring pollen to travel from a male flower to a female flower.

 If you’re having consistent problems, it might be worth seeking out squash varieties that are specifically marketed as being parthenocarpic.
 These parthenocarpic varieties will typically self-pollinate and can increase your chances of success.